 Overcome Department Silos

-The privacy team can’t do it alone
+The incident management team can’t do it alone.

 And what should be a seamless connection between teams quickly becomes a fragmented process: the incident management scramble.